medmonds19/latin102portfolio/translation3.md

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

+One thing that is interesting in these passages is that Hercules' name is not mentioned, but infered as the subject.
+This is something we had to continue to remind ourselves in the breakout rooms when analyzing the Hyginus readings, because when you only look at a couple lines at a time, such as the ones above, you might forget that they are part of a much larger story, where Hercules is a prominent character, and his name may not be used in every sentence, but it can be inferred as the subject.